10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 A woman with her hair styled in a bun is seen wearing a gray tank top and neon green tights, while wearing black boxing gloves and engaging in boxing with a black punching bag, in a dimly lit gym with several punching bags in the background.

-What muscles does boxing work?
-Because of its standing form and swinging motion, boxing with or without a punching bag strengthens the entire upper body as well as the core, back, and legs; it also proves to be an incredible aerobic exercise and improves endurance, balance, brain function, and hand-eye coordination.1
+Because of its standing form and swinging motion, boxing with or without a punching bag strengthens the entire upper body as well as the core, back, and legs; it also proves to be an incredible aerobic exercise and improves endurance, balance, brain function, and hand-eye coordination.3

-While using a punching bag seems like the most obvious way to perform punching bag workouts, athletes can experience all of the benefits from these 10 punching bag alternatives.
+While using a punching bag may seem like the most obvious choice for punching bag workouts, athletes can still experience all the benefits from these 10 punching bag alternatives.

 Conveniently, some of these can be done without any equipment at all while at home, though some alternatives require a partner to help perform the exercise.